Ooh, get me, sounding all salty and putting off potential clients.

 Well, I sometimes wonder how the hell they cope with the crippling anxiety they seem to experience every time they deal with a client.

 One business writer, in particular, made me really worry recently.

 I know that this may seem pretty standard for writers (I mean, yeah, for some) but this way of working made me think about the power dynamic between freelancer and client and it reminded me of a similar dynamic: employee and employer.

 Don’t get me wrong.

 I’m always a little nervy when a client reads my efforts for the first time.

 But this writer didn’t sound like the mistress of her own destiny and what really struck fear into my black heart was the word, ‘collaboration’.

 This freelancing copywriter viewed her work as something that she and her client would produce together.

 That sounds nice, doesn’t it?

 That sounds just like the sort of cosy, matey approach we all seem to be striving for.
-Sounds super friendly and fluffy, smells like social selling, no?
+It sounds super friendly and fluffy… It smells like social selling!
+(Social smelling?)

 Do you know what the word ‘collaboration’ says to me?